-Through a generous gift from Wes and Ankie Foell, the Energy Analysis and Policy (EAP) program is pleased to offer scholarships for new students enrolling in the EAP program.
-Up to 10 scholarships of $2,500 each will be awarded to prospective, incoming, or current graduate students who enroll in the EAP program in 2021.
+Through generous gifts from Wes and Ankie Foell and Summerdale, Inc., the Energy Analysis and Policy (EAP) program is pleased to offer scholarships for new students enrolling in the EAP program.
+Up to 11 scholarships of $2,500 each will be awarded to prospective, incoming, or current graduate students who enroll in the EAP program in 2021.

 What: $2,500 awards for UW-Madison graduate students who enroll in EAP in 2021